'Predatory Bacteria' Might Be Enlisted In Defense Against Antibiotic Resistance

 Nancy Connell, a microbial geneticist who worked for years at Rutgers University studying anthrax and all sorts of other deadly and ominous germs, says exploring these predatory bacteria is the most exciting work she's done in her career.

-"This is the first time that I have felt we might have a way through many of these different infections," says Connell (who has since moved to the Johns Hopkins Center for Health Security in Baltimore).
+"This is the first time that I have felt we might have a way through many of these different infections," says Connell, who has since moved to the Johns Hopkins Center for Health Security in Baltimore.

 After seeing all the promising work in test-tube studies, Connell and her lab got DARPA funding to see if the germs would actually fight lung infections in rats.
 The answer was yes.
 "So that was actually our first and very exciting result," she says.